robbiebusinessacc/SuperStudy/README.md

+#***Due to Apple Developer Requirements downloading this project is impossible without fulling self setting it up with python (pylauncher is deemed a virus without a Apple Developer ID)

 # SuperStudy

 SuperStudy is designed to help you stay focused and productive while studying.
 This project includes three features: Pomodoro Timer, Music Player, and Dark/Light Mode Switch.